Introduction to Hari Kunzru

 Roland Forrester is the biological father of Pran Nath, who’s a British forest official.
 Forrester is an adventure lover, often travelling around in the wilderness.
 Not much can be observed about him, apart from the fact that he was cold enough to leave the girl in a cave who saved his life hours before.

 Amrita is the daughter of a wealthy moneylender and the mother of Pran Nath.
 She is a fearless young woman, though addicted to opium from a very young age.
 Aware that her body is not her property but of the one who marries her, she decides to explore her sexuality as much as she can, and hence the encounter with Roland.
 However, she also has a darker side, which is almost as if she is possessed.
 She dies immediately after giving birth to Pran Nath.

 Ma-Ji & Balraj

 Ma-Ji and Balraj run a brothel in the red-light area in the city of Agra.
-They are cruel, heartless persons who exploit the vulnerable Pran Nath, drug him, and torture.
-Taking the young boy’s white skin and beautiful face into account, the forcefully dress the boy like a woman, and turn him to Khaja-Sara or eunuch.
+They are cruel, heartless persons who exploit the vulnerable Pran Nath, drug him and torture him.
+Taking the young boy’s white skin and beautiful face into account, they forcefully dress the boy like a woman, and turn him to Khaja-Sara or eunuch.
 They symbolize the long-standing tradition of human trafficking and prostitution in the Indian society.

 Nawab Murad & Major Privett-Clamp